 Fogo Island Inn: A National Geographic Unique Lodge of the World and Condé Nast Traveler’s 2016 Gold List winner, Fogo Island Inn is located off the coast of Newfoundland at the furthest eastern reach of Canada.
-From $5,990 per person.
+Experience the inn and its soulful surroundings over the course of several days—savor superb meals featuring local ingredients, call in on the island’s artist-in-residence program, take in the untamed wilderness on a berry-picking excursion, and get acquainted with the infectious hospitality of this remote outport community.
 (5 Days) Contact ExpeditionTrips for details.

-Accommodations aboard ship per itinerary; meals and nonalcoholic beverages aboard ship; most alcoholic beverages; gratuities; shore excursions as per itinerary; services of expedition leader, naturalist staff, and expert guides; use of kayaks; port charges and service taxes.
+Accommodations aboard ship per itinerary; meals onboard ship; most beverages onboard ship; crew gratuities; shore excursions as per itinerary; services of expedition leader, naturalist staff, and expert guides; use of kayaks; port charges and service taxes.
 Subject to change without notice.

-Air transportation; passport, visa, and immigration fees; baggage/accident/travel protection plan; items of a personal nature, such as e-mail, laundry, etc.; fuel surcharge may apply.
+Air transportation; passport, visa, and immigration fees; baggage/accident/travel protection plan; premium alcoholic beverages; items of a personal nature, such as e-mail, laundry, etc.; fuel surcharge may apply.